Mšecké Žehrovice Head: Format

 The stone head, sculpted from local Cretaceous limestone, has a maximum height of 234 mm and width of 174 mm.
 The sculpture was broken into at least five pieces sometime in antiquity.
 Four pieces have been found in fairly good condition.
-However, the missing fragment or possibly fragments, a right-hand side of the head including upper part of the ear, have not yet been found.
+However, the missing fragment or possibly fragments, the right-hand side of the head including the upper part of the ear, have not yet been found.
 The heavily stylized facial features are projected on an almost flat surface surrounded by braid-like shaped hair.
 At the back of the head the hair appears to be shaved in a tonsure.
 The most prominent are the bulging oval eyes, contoured by a curvilinear eyebrow matching a similarly imposing curvilinear moustache.

 The mouth is suggested by a mere downward bending line.
 The ears are not naturalistic but rather represented as lotus buds, a stylistic form representative of La Tène art.
-The neck is formed in a shape of a torc, a traditional Celtic necklace.
+The neck is formed in the shape of a torc, a traditional Celtic necklace.
 A similar torc can be seen on the second-century B.C. sculpture of a Dying Gaul from Pergamon.